 I absolutely LOVE how it turned out.

-You can also find so many different gorgeous houses at the Silhouette store if you have a Silhouette and there are also many websites that you can find another type of house for DIY Christmas Village.
+You can also find so many different gorgeous houses at the Silhouette store if you have a Silhouette and there are also many websites where you can find another type of house for DIY Christmas Village.

 If you love this project as much as I do, don’t forget to PIN and share it with friends!

 Here I have some Christmas Inspiration for Paper Crafts from my favorite bloggers:

 - DIY Paper Christmas Trees by Carrie over at Dream Green DIY